rmcwhae/Quotations/README.md

 # Quotations

 Quotations is a native macOS app for collecting and revisiting passages from books, designed to be as minimalistic as possible.
 Organize entries by author and source, search across your library, and edit quotations inline with rich text formatting.
 Built with SwiftUI, AppKit and SwiftData.
-This app is open source; free free to fork.
+This app is open source; free free to fork it.

 ## Library